bot-white-g1ve/INFO2222-A2/README.md

+# HOW TO USE OUR APP
+Please refer to our report's first part "In the front".

+First, you need to add the certificate myCA.pem from the 'certs' folder to the macOS Keychain or Windows Certificate Manager to indicate that you trust my certificate; otherwise, the browser will warn that the webpage is not secure.

+It is really complicated to add a certificate on Windows, so here we demonstrate using the macOS Keychain: press Command + Space to search for KeyChain, select on “system keychain”, click File -- Import Items, and select the myCA.pem from the certs folder to import.
+Then, double click the certificate you have imported, set to “always trust”.
+Next, use “python app.py” to start the server.
+You can see we have “https” as the prefix.

 # Chat Messaging Template
 This project contains the necessary scaffold in order to get your multi-million chat application idea started!
 The main technology driving this application is `socket.io` which allows two way communication between the client side and server side through so called "socket events".